 Ask your doctor or pharmacist whether you need to stop taking any of your medications before the test.

 You can return to your normal activities immediately after the test.
 However, call your doctor if you begin to experience worsening heart-related symptoms following the test.

 Ask your doctor for your blood pressure reading as well as help in understanding what it means.

 Blood pressure is usually considered high when it is consistently greater than 140/90 mmHg.
 If you are being treated for high blood pressure, your blood pressure should be below this target.
 However, some people with kidney disease or diabetes need to aim for even lower blood pressure targets of 130/80 mmHg.
 You should discuss with your doctor what target is right for you.

-People who have high-normal blood pressure (systolic blood pressure between 130 mmHg and 139 mmHg and diastolic blood pressure between 85 mmHg and 89 mmHg) may develop hypertension.
-Your doctor may suggest a yearly follow-up and recommend you start diet changes and exercise.
+People who have high-normal blood pressure (systolic blood pressure between 130 mmHg and 139 mmHg and diastolic blood pressure between 85 mmHg and 89 mmHg, without diabetes) may develop hypertension.
+Your doctor may suggest follow-up and recommend you start diet changes and exercise.
 Medications may not need to be started at this time unless you have other medical conditions.